-Remote acculturation (RA), as opposed to PA, is acculturation resulting from indirect and/or intermittent exposure to a specific non-native culture(s) via one or more of the "4Ts" of RA vehicles: trade, technology, tourism, and transnationalism (Ferguson 2021; Eales et al. 2020).
+Remote acculturation (RA), as opposed to PA, is acculturation resulting from indirect and/or intermittent exposure to a specific non-native culture(s) via one or more of the "4Ts" of RA vehicles: trade, technology, tourism, and transnationalism (Eales et al. 2020, Ferguson 2021).
 These 4Ts are the vehicles that bring remote cultures into local neighborhoods and prompt RA.
-Relative to PA, RA is more voluntary because individuals usually must seek out immersion into a non-native culture in which they are not living (e.g., adults in Turkey purchasing and wearing U.S.-branded apparel and Apple devices, youth outside of Jamaica immersing themselves in Jamaican Reggae music, families in Mexico having daily phone/app communication with relatives in the United States).
+Relative to PA, RA is more voluntary because individuals usually must seek out immersion into a non-native culture in which they are not living (e.g., adults in Turkey purchasing and wearing US-branded apparel and Apple devices, youth outside of Jamaica immersing themselves in Jamaican Reggae music, families in Mexico having daily phone/app communication with relatives in the United States).
 Because RA does not require physical migration, permanence is not an applicable determination.
-RA is particularly common among youth given the major focus on identity construction during adolescence and emerging adulthood (Eales et al. 2020), and it can be experienced by both non-migrants and migrants, although the bulk of RA research to date has been conducted with non-migrants.
-Globalization-based acculturation (Chen et al. 2008) is RA-adjacent in that both feature remote cultural exposure, but RA involves acculturation to a specific remote culture, whereas globalization-based acculturation focuses on acculturation to a broad global culture experienced remotely or proximally.
+RA is particularly common among youth given the major focus on identity construction during adolescence and emerging adulthood (Eales et al. 2020), and it can be experienced by both nonmigrants and migrants, although the bulk of RA research to date has been conducted with nonmigrants.
+Globalization-based acculturation (Chen et al. 2008) is RA-adjacent in that both feature remote cultural exposure, but RA involves acculturation to a specific remote culture, whereas a framework approaching adaptation/ maladaptation as the result of early developmental experiences, current circumstances, and individual and family resources and characteristics